kypes/klposter/docs/technical.md

 ## Overview

 The high-level technical architecture for the Discord Music Release Web App.
 The application is designed to enable members of a Discord Community to create, schedule, and publish music release posts to Discord channels.
-It aggregates music data from external APIs (Spotify and Last.fm) and leverages Discord’s interactive features.
+It aggregates music data from external APIs (Deezer, Spotify and Last.fm) and leverages Discord’s interactive features.
 The application is built using a modern, resource-efficient tech stack.

 ## Tech Stack